Square Data Scientist Interview Questions + Guide 2025

 1. Data Exploration & Engineering (60 minutes)

-The exploratory analysis and dataset creation interview test your ability to explore and analyze a product dataset to answer business questions and design an aggregated table to enable future analysis and ML use cases.
-For the exploratory portion of this interview, you are allowed to use Python, R, Excel, Tableau, or Google Sheets, and you will need to share your screen using the tool(s) of your choice on your own computer.
+This interview assesses your ability to explore a product dataset, answer business questions, and design aggregated tables for downstream analysis or machine learning use cases.
+You may use Python, R, Excel, Tableau, or Google Sheets and will share your screen using your own setup.

 3. Operational Thinking (30 minutes)